 If your microphone is not working after upgrading to Windows 10, probably it is turned OFF.

-- Go to Windows Settings by using the shortcut Win+I and click on Privacy tab.
+- Go to Windows Settings by using the shortcut Win+I and click on the Privacy & Security tab.

 - Select Microphone from the left panel and turn it ON.